-Note: It is the student's responsibility to keep a copy of each submitted assignment.
-Please hand deliver your assignments directly to your instructor on the last day of class - in class - no emailed essays before or after the due date please as this can cause unnecessary problems if your computer malfunctions or the U of C system is down or other mitigating factors.
-If this is not possible, you may use the drop box outside of AB 608.
+Note: It is the student's responsibility to keep a copy of each assignment they submit.

-Late assignments will be accepted after the last day of class with a valid excuse however this will incur a late paper designation depending upon the excuse whereby you will not earn one percentage point for each day late.
-You may turn in your assignments at any time before the last day but you must still attend class in order to earn the percentage for the day missed as per attendance.
+Please hand-deliver your assignments directly to the instructor in class on the last day of class - no emailed essays are allowed before or after the due date as this can cause problems, for instance, should your computer malfunction or the U of C system is down or other potentially negative mitigating factors.
+If this is not possible, you may use the drop box outside AB 608.
+Late assignments will be accepted after the last class with a valid excuse however this will incur a "late paper" designation depending upon the circumstances whereby one percentage point will not be earned for each day late.
+You may turn your assignments in at any time prior to the last day but you must still attend the last class in order to earn the percentage as per the attendance policy.
 Assignments that are put into the drop box will be date-stamped and placed in the instructor's mailbox.